 Calculating Average Monthly Income (AMI)

 Your AMI is based on your income for the six months before filing a Michigan Chapter 13 bankruptcy case.
 All income except Social Security Act income is included in the Means Test.
-To calculate AMI, divide all income for the past six months by six.
-Median income is calculated by multiplying your AMI by 12.
+After summing all your income for the last 6 months, you calculate your AMI by dividing all income for the past six months by six.
+You then obtain your Annual Monthly income by multiplying your AMI by 12.

 The Means Test compares your median income to the average median income for families in Michigan.
 If your median income is above the Michigan median income, you probably do not qualify for Chapter 7, unless your debts are mainly business debts.
 Also, you must file a 60-month Chapter 13 plan if your median income is above the Michigan median income.

 Median income figures are updated every few months to reflect current income levels.
-You can view the median income figures of Michigan below starting on May 1, 2020.
+The last update was on November 1, 2020.
+You can view the median income figures of Michigan below.

 |# of People||Annual Income|